Latest Built Up Area Sub Division Populations (2015 as at May 2017)

 This is a spatial dataset containing the extent polygons for the Natural Resources Wales Operational Areas.

-This dataset shows the six main operational areas:
+This dataset shows the seven main operational areas:

 - North East Wales